P-adic Asai L-functions for quadratic Hilbert eigenforms: Coherent classes attached to cusp forms

 \subsection{Siegel sections and adelic Eisenstein series}

-We now recall a very general construction of adelic Eisenstein series (as for example in \cite{jacquet}).
-For a Schwartz function $\Phi: \A^2 \rightarrow \C$, and $\chi$ a Dirichlet character, we define a global Siegel section and associated Eisenstein series by
+We now recall a very general construction of adelic Eisenstein series (as for example in \cite{jacquet}). \fix{Let $\Ss(\A^2, \C)$ denote the space of Schwartz functions $\A^2 \to \C$.
+For $\Phi \in \Ss(\A^2, \C)$}, and $\chi$ a Dirichlet character, we define a global Siegel section and associated Eisenstein series by

-Here $\hat{\chi}$ is the character of $\Q^{\times}\backslash \A^{\times}/\R^{\times}_{>0}$ corresponding to $\chi$ as in \cite[$\S$2.2]{padicLfnct}.
+Here $\hat{\chi}$ is the character of $\Q^{\times}\backslash \A^{\times}/\R^{\times}_{>0}$ corresponding to $\chi$ as in \cite[\S2.2]{padicLfnct}.
 The sum converges absolutely and uniformly on any compact subset of $\{s: \operatorname{Re}(s)>1\}$, it has a meromorphic continuation in $s$, and defines a function on the quotient $\mathrm{GL}_2(\Q) \backslash \GL_2(\A)$ that transforms under the center by $\hat\chi^{-1}$.

 We now make a choice of the Schwartz function at $\infty$ which recovers familiar holomorphic or nearly-holomorphic Eisenstein series.
 For $k\in \Z_{\ge 1}$, let $\Phi_{\infty}^{(k)} \in \mathcal{S}(\R^2, \C)$ be the function given by